pluralsh/bootstrap/README.md

         name: externaldns
 ```

-To see a number of working examples, look at your `bootstrap/o11y` or `bootstrap/network` folders, where we should install a few global services for common runtime-level kubernetes concerns.
-If you want to reverse our default setup, simply delete them from the repo and push.
+To see a number of working examples, review your `bootstrap/o11y` or `bootstrap/network` folders.
+These include preconfigured global services for runtime-level Kubernetes concerns common to many clusters.
+If desired, you can reverse this default setup by removing corresponding manifests and pushing the changes.